Dheer15singh/Todo/README.md

 # 📌 Features

-✅ Create new tasks
+✅ Create new tasks.

-✅ Mark tasks as completed (shown in the Completed tab with a line-through and checked box) ✅ Active tasks remain in the Active tab
+✅ Mark tasks as completed (shown in the Completed tab with a line-through and checked box).

+✅ Active tasks remain in the Active tab.

-✅ View all tasks in the All tab
+✅ View all tasks in the All tab.

 ✅ Change task order based on priority after creation

 ✅ Edit task name after creating it

 ✅ Delete tasks if completed or created by mistake

 # 🔧 Installation & Setup